CSS corner-shape: Goodbye Boring Corners

 }

-Interactive Demo
+Interactive demo

 corner-shape: squircle;

-Practical Examples
+Practical examples

-Discount Tag
+Discount tag

-A common UI pattern - mixing different corner shapes on the same element:
+Mixing different corner shapes on one element:

 .discount-tag {